meegle

 Introduction

-The success of any project hinges on robust project management, as the chosen methodology critically determines the project's direction and efficiency.
+Project management is the backbone of any successful project, with the methodology adopted playing a pivotal role in dictating its flow and effectiveness.
 Two of the most prominent methodologies in the world of project management are Waterfall and Agile.
 Each possesses distinct features, advantages, and drawbacks.
 Here we shall compare Waterfall and Agile methodologies, outlining their key characteristics and how they can be applied within Meegle, a comprehensive project management platform.

 Sequential Phases: The Waterfall model is characterized by a linear and sequential design where each phase must be completed before the next begins.